cocos/cocos-docs/en/editor/publish/setup-native-development.md

 ### Download and install Android Studio

 **Cocos Creator does not support Eclipse's ANT** build, we need to use **Android Studio v4.1 and above** as an Android platform's build tool and you should download the required SDK and NDK packages in **Android Studio**.
-First install [Android Studio](https://developer.android.com/studio#downloads).
+First, install [Android Studio](https://developer.android.com/studio#downloads).

 ### Download the SDK and NDK required to publish the Android platform